HERA-Team/librarian/docs/source/Sneaker.rst

 ``CreateLocalClone`` and ``ReceiveClone``.
 The first is used at the source site to create a complete clone of the data ingested into the librarian, and the latter is used to ingest the data into the destination librarian.
-More information on background task scheduling is available in the :ref:`Background` section.
+More information on background task scheduling is available in the `Background Tasks <./Background.rst>`_ section.

 At each librarian site, you will also need to register the remote librarian using the command-line tools.
 This will also generally involve account